gustavomota7/gustavomota7.github.io/src/content/docs/MAC0350/kernel2.md

 ---
-title: Making a first patch
+title: Week 5- Making a first patch
 description: Entry on the second part of contibuting to the linux kernel.
 ---